GeorgLink/georglink.github.io/study/index.md

 ## Receive up to $95 for participating!

-Participate in up to **three 60-minute sessions** between **Jan 18 - 25**.
+Participate in up to **three 60-minute sessions** between **Jan 18 - 25**.<br/>

-Participate at least once to receive a $10 gift card as a token of our appreciation.
+Participate at least once to receive a $10 gift card as a token of our appreciation.<br/>
 Participate multiple times to **receive up to $95**.

-You will use a simulated web-based market place.
+You will use a simulated web-based market place.<br/>

-Like playing a game, you will try to earn virtual money.
+Like playing a game, you will try to earn virtual money.<br/>
 No special skills or background required.

-For questions, please contact: Georg Link glink@unomaha.edu Now, [schedule your participation](https://goo.gl/forms/EBIDLEfmNO1TkKku1):
+For questions, please contact: Georg Link, glink@unomaha.edu<br/>
+Now, [schedule your participation](https://goo.gl/forms/EBIDLEfmNO1TkKku1):